One killer line in the transcript of Donald Trump's phone call

 Donald Trump's phone call with Ukrainian President Volodymyr Zelensky happened the day after special counsel Robert Mueller, the man who led the Russia investigation, testified to Congress.

-Mr Mueller's testimony had been an anticlimax.
-Mr Trump was finally free of the accusation that had plagued and enraged him for years — the idea, ultimately unsubstantiated, that he would collude with a foreign country to influence an American election, reports News.com.au.
+Mueller's testimony had been an anticlimax.
+Trump was finally free of the accusation that had plagued and enraged him for years — the idea, ultimately unsubstantiated, that he would collude with a foreign country to influence an American election, reports News.com.au.

 So what did he do next?
 He picked up the phone, and proceeded to pressure a foreign country to interfere in an American election by digging up dirt on his political opponent.

-Mr Trump and his supporters are claiming a summary of the call, released overnight, vindicates the President's claim that he did nothing wrong.
+Trump and his supporters are claiming a summary of the call, released overnight, vindicates the President's claim that he did nothing wrong.
 Republican Senator Lindsey Graham, for example, has labelled it a "nothingburger".

 It is, in fact, a very large and juicy burger — a Whopper of a political scandal.
 Now we need to digest it.

 Let's run through the transcript.
-I'm going to quote significant chunks of it, because I want you to see the full context of Mr Trump's comments.
+I'm going to quote significant chunks of it, because I want you to see the full context of Trump's comments.

-The phone call started with Mr Trump congratulating Mr Zelensky on his party's success in Ukraine's parliamentary elections.
-Mr Zelensky responded by flattering Mr Trump, saying he had drawn inspiration from the US President's triumph in 2016.
+The phone call started with Trump congratulating Zelensky on his party's success in Ukraine's parliamentary elections.
+Zelensky responded by flattering Trump, saying he had drawn inspiration from the US President's triumph in 2016.

 That is all perfectly normal.
 The niceties must be observed.

-As the conversation moved to more substantial matters, Mr Trump highlighted the United States' significant efforts to aid Ukraine, and accused it of not doing enough to reciprocate.
+As the conversation moved to more substantial matters, Trump highlighted the United States' significant efforts to aid Ukraine, and accused it of not doing enough to reciprocate.

 Trump: "I will say that we do a lot for Ukraine.
 We spend a lot of effort and a lot of time.
 Much more than the European countries are doing, and they should be helping you more than they are.
 Germany does almost nothing for you.
 All they do is talk and I think it's something that you should really ask them about.
 When I was speaking to Angela Merkel, she talks about Ukraine, but she doesn't do anything.
 A lot of the European countries are the same way, so I think it's something you want to look at, but the United States has been very, very good to Ukraine.
 I wouldn't say that it's reciprocal necessarily because things are happening that are not good, but the United States has been very, very good to Ukraine."

-Mr Trump's meaning is plain here.
+Trump's meaning is plain here.
 He wants something in return for all the aid he's giving Ukraine.
 Nothing wrong with that — "I scratch your back, you scratch mine" is a fundamental principle of diplomacy.

 The problem comes later, when we find out exactly what Mr Trump is after.

 Moving on.
-Mr Zelensky told Mr Trump he was "absolutely right", and the European Union did need to do more to enforce sanctions against Russia.
+Zelensky told Trump he was "absolutely right", and the European Union did need to do more to enforce sanctions against Russia.
 He then said Ukraine wanted to buy more Javelin missiles from the United States.

 The Javelin is an antitank weapon, and a crucial ingredient in evening out the power imbalance between the Ukrainian and Russian militaries.

-In response, Mr Trump said he wanted Ukraine to do the United States a "favour".
+In response, Trump said he wanted Ukraine to do the United States a "favour".

 Zelensky: "I would also like to thank you for your great support in the area of defence.
 We are ready to continue to co-operate for the next steps.
 Specifically, we are almost ready to buy more Javelins from the United States for defence purposes."